hogles1234/Tethered-Lost-in-Orbit/README.md

 * Put pixel art textures (`.png` files) into the `📁 Assets` directory.
 * Put rendering classes into `📁 Core` to draw onto the main Graphics canvas.

-Adding Files: If you are creating a new script (like a new class for an enemy or a new puzzle window), you will add a new .cs (C#) file or a new UserControl inside Visual Studio.

-Editing Code: If you are working on a feature that needs to talk to the player's stats or save a checkpoint, you will open the existing .cs files (like Player.cs or MainGameForm.cs) and write your code directly inside the template hooks we set up.

-Guys, make sure you only add and edit these files inside Visual Studio while you are on your own Git branch!
-Don't drag and drop files directly into the folders using Windows File Explorer, or Visual Studio won't register them in the project.
+> 💡 **Visual Studio Integration Rule:** > Make sure you only add and edit these files inside Visual Studio while you are on your own Git branch! **Don't drag and drop files directly into the folders using Windows File Explorer**, or Visual Studio won't register them in the project (`.csproj` configuration), which will break the build for other team members.

 ---